 Skills: The candidate must mention all the skills that he or she has, that can be applied to the job.
 It can be some external degree or diploma courses on a particular subject that the candidate has undertaken.
 The candidate must mention all the knowledge and strength he or she has in a particular field.
 Such mentions of skills in the resume will increase his competence for the job application.

-Honors and Achievements: The last section of the resume must portray all the honors and awards that the candidate has secured to date.
+Honours and Achievements: The last section of the resume must portray all the honours and awards that the candidate has secured to date.
 Preference must be given to all the awards related to the job.
 The candidate can also mention if he or she has received any notable awards not related to the particular job role.

 After going through all these points, you no longer have to wonder about how to write a resume format.

 The three most common formats resumes are written are - Chronological format, functional format and combination format.
 Let us now look at all these formats individually in detail:

 There are a few key points to be considered while designing a resume.
 These key points can be used to format existing resumes as well and they would give the candidate an edge over the candidates by inculcating these elements listed below: